Skip to main content

 No useTheme.
 No ternaries.
 The colors adapt to light and dark mode because the host CSS variables change when the theme changes.
 The semantic variants (--color-background-danger, --color-text-success) give you state-aware styling without hardcoding red or green.

 SafeArea from sunpeak is the right root element for almost every resource.
-It handles safe rendering boundaries, padding for safe area insets, correct box model behavior, and host style injection across all hosts.
+It handles safe rendering boundaries, safe area padding, viewport width and height constraints, and fullscreen sizing so your root layout does not need to manually combine useSafeArea() and useViewport().

 {/* content */}